miquelvir/lsds-2025/DEVELOPER_SETUP.md

 - If you don't, [install Python](https://www.python.org/downloads/)

+### Asking for help

+Join the Discord server (link in Aula Global) where you can ask professors and other students for help in the labs and seminars.

 ### AWS

 - Accept the invitation to AWS academy you received in the email.